Sixes/Sevens Program Description

 Camp-Wide Wednesday Activities

-The second Wednesday of each session is a theme day, such as “The Shrinking Machine,” “Little Red Rocket Ship” or “Beach Day.”
-Camp-wide activities on those days are based on the theme, and each camp group chooses how it will participate in the theme.
-Wednesday afternoons are set aside for extended Homegroup projects, collaborations between groups, and activities related to the theme day.
+Every Wednesday camp adopts a specific theme.
+On one Theme Wednesday per session, campers will find themselves transported into a whole new environment, such as “The Shrinking Machine,” “Little Red Rocket Ship” or “Beach Day.”
+Theme Wednesdays provide Homegroups a great opportunity to work together and use their “Focuses” to share and participate in a larger shared experience.
+Wednesday afternoons are set aside for extended Homegroup projects, remote collaborations between groups, and activities related to the theme day.